For contributors

 TypeScript and JavaScript

 Section titled “TypeScript and JavaScript”The primary language for this project is TypeScript.
-TypeScript should be used while developing loader itself, integrations and demos.
+TypeScript should be used while the developing loader itself, integrations and demos.

 Bundlers